mikeprivette/DNS-Inpsector/README.md

 - Displays colorized output using `rich` with tables for records and summaries
 - Optionally enumerates common subdomains defined in `config.ini`
 - Supports loading an extended subdomain wordlist via `wordlist_file`
+- Pulls additional subdomains from certificate transparency logs when `ct_logs` is enabled
 - Checks DMARC, SPF and DKIM records for common issues
 - Can attempt a DNS zone transfer when enabled in `config.ini`